Genetic Counseling Cultural Competence Toolkit Cases

 This course is offered by Genetic Counseling Toolkit LLC, Cincinnati, OH.
 A variety of registration options for genetic counselors, students

 The course can be accessed from http://www.geneticcounselingtoolkit.com and clicking on the Cases tab.
 Participants who wish to earn Category 1 CEUs or a Learning Certificate should register by clicking on the CEUs tab.
 Registrants will have one year to complete and pass the quizzes to earn Category 1 CEUs or a Learning Certificate.

 NSGC has approved this program for up to 1.44 CEUs or 14.43 contact hours for this program through 02/01/2021.
 CEUs earned through this program will be accepted by ABGC as Category 1 CEUs for purposes of certification and recertification.

 Nancy Steinberg Warren, MS, CGC

-This project was supported by the 2009 Jane Engelberg Memorial Fellowship, an annual grant from the Engelberg Foundation to the National Society of Genetic Counselors, Inc.
+This work has been supported by the Jane Engelberg Memorial Fellowship, the 2009 grant from the Engelberg Foundation to the National Society of Genetic Counselors, Inc.